Respiratory Infections Explained

 Sadly, one fatal case involved an 82-year-old resident who had fluid buildup in the lungs.
 When the nursing staff failed to adequately treat the fluid buildup, the resident developed an upper respiratory infection.
 Left untreated, the patient eventually passed away from aspiration pneumonia, which is when food or other substances are inhaled into the lungs.

-If you believe a loved one has suffered from neglect or abuse that resulted in respiratory infection or death, please complete a free case evaluation.
+If you believe a loved one has suffered from neglect or abuse that resulted in respiratory infection or death, get a free case review.
+Our team can help you get financial compensation for the harm done.